Step 1 : Visa

 During this event, new students will get to learn more about our campus, our teaching methods as well as other relevant information in regards to studying at Telecom SudParis.

-Kindly make sure to arrive on campus on time for you to attend Welcome Week.
+Please be sure to arrive on campus in time to participate in Welcome Week.

 Note that before classes start, an intensive FLE (French Language) program will be organized and complimentary to all international students.